We talked about everything from rocking your career to saving massive amounts of money to side hustles.

 I’ve experienced this personally when younger alumni reach out to me for information about my career path and job.
 They never start out asking for a job, they just ask for advice.

-What typically happens in these conversations is that half-way in, I find myself offering to help them get a job at my company.
-I’m not always intending to do that from the onset but I always do.
+What typically happens in these conversations however, is that half-way in, I find myself offering to help them get a job at my company.
+I’m not always intending to do that from the onset, but I always do.

 This strategy actually works in interviews too when they’re going well.